This post may contain affiliate links. Please read our disclosure policy.

 • Pie Crust: This pie would also be delicious in a pâte sucrée pie crust, this old-fashioned almond flour pie crust, Crisco pie crust, or in a baked graham cracker crust.

 • Twist the flavor.
-Try adding orange zest or lime zest to the sugar before mixing for another layer of flavor.
+Try adding lemon zest or orange zest to the sugar before mixing for another layer of flavor.
 You could also add different extracts to change it up.

 Buttermilk Pie Cut